- Home |

 Jeanette Winterson:

+Yeah, I do.
+In my Spitalfields house, that's my house in London.
 I've had for a very long time.
 And that's an old house.
 It's a 1780s house and obviously many lives have been through there and some of them haven't quite gone.

 But I am a liberal guardian reading lefty, and I feel I can't evict my ghost because these days, where were they going to live?
 I mean, if I turn them out, how are they going to get a place in London?
 It's nearly impossible.
 And they don't like modern things and they like to be in what they knew as far as I can tell.
 So I just think, oh, because people say, why don't you do an exorcism?
 And I just thought, oh, no, no, they've got to live somewhere like the rest of us.
 So I put up with a pair of them.
-There's a rather meek Es, I think she is, who just sits in the chair and reads, she's rather ful and she never disturbs anybody.
+There's a rather meek Governess, I think she is, who just sits in the chair and reads, she's rather doleful and she never disturbs anybody.
 And then there's a rather cross male who bangs the fire irons and flips the lights on and off and sometimes puts the radio on at night.

-And sometimes he sits on my bed, he goes like thud about the weight of a Scotty dog slamming down on your bed.
+And sometimes he sits on my bed, he goes like 'thud', about the weight of a Scotty dog slamming down on your bed.
 And I wake up and I go mad.
-I just say, can you just get out of here because I have things to do in the day you don't.
+I just say, can you just get out of here because I have things to do in the day, you don't.
 And so we now have these vigorous conversations and I think that we have literally reached an accommodation in that when I leave my house, I say, now look after the place.
 You can have it to yourself now, but don't cause any trouble.
 And when I arrive as I shall later on, I say, hi, it's me.

 Rihanna Dhillon: